jeslaspravin/Cranberry/ReadMe.md

 * Install CMake from [CMake]
 * Install Visual Studio 2022 from [VisualStudio]
-* Install Vulkan SDK from [VulkanSDK]
+* Install Vulkan SDK from [VulkanSDK].
+Necessary because I am using `glslangValidator`
-* Run GenerateProject.bat to generate Visual Studio solution with one of following presets(eg., `GenerateProject.bat` or `GenerateProject.bat <preset> [Some Cmake arguments]..`)
+* Run GenerateProject.bat to generate Visual Studio solution.
+This will by default generate solution for `Editor-DynamicLinked` preset under `Build` folder
+* You can also run GenerateProject.bat with one of following presets(eg., `GenerateProject.bat` or `GenerateProject.bat <preset> [Some Cmake arguments]..`)
-Note that if using custom preset and not going to change dependencies run Setup.bat first
+Note that if using preset and not going to change library dependencies run Setup.bat first(It will download archive with necessary libraries)
     - `Editor-DynamicLinked` preset creates command `cmake -B Build -G "Visual Studio 17 2022" -A x64 -Thost=x64 -DCMAKE_INSTALL_PREFIX:STRING=${sourceDir}/Installed -Dengine_static_modules:BOOL=OFF`
     - `Runtime-DynamicLinked` preset creates command `cmake -B RuntimeBuild -G "Visual Studio 17 2022" -A x64 -Thost=x64 -DCMAKE_INSTALL_PREFIX:STRING=${sourceDir}/Installed -Dengine_static_modules:BOOL=OFF -Deditor_build:BOOL=OFF`

+## Code lookups
+Right now I have two runtime applications `Cranberry` and `TestEngine`

+* For `Cranberry` start from [Cranberry-Main]
+* For `TestEngine` start from [TestEngine-Main].
+In order to run `TestEngine` additional Assets directory with raw assets are necessary.
+If you want to run `TestEngine.exe` download and extract [Assets.zip] in Runtime folder

+## Features
+Many features are supported but tooling still needs to be developed
+* Reflection generator for C++
+* Reflection supports metadata classes and flags
+* Shaders are reflected and Parameters can be addressed with names
+* PBR Materials
+* Image base lighting
+* Point, Spot, Directional lights
+* Shadows, Cube mapped shadows and Cascaded shadows
+* Prototype garbage collector
+* Object tree actions like deep copy, traversal etc.,
+* Multiwindow widgets and Input handling
+* Supported inputs mouse and keyboard
+* World/Actor/Components
+* Unity style prefabs
+* Job system using [CoPaT]

 ## Third parties
 Licenses for third party packages used is placed under `Licenses` folder